stefan-hoeck/idris2-tailrec/README.md

         go (S k) = putStrLn #"Next is \#{show k}"# $> Left k
 ```

-Implementors of `MonadRec1` must make sure to implement `tailRecM`
+Implementers of `MonadRec1` must make sure to write `tailRecM`
 in a tail recursive manner.
 If they do so, `count2` will use constant
 stack size.
 Problem solved.

-Well, in PureScript and Scala, yes, but not in Idris.
+Well, in PureScript and Scala, yes, but not so in Idris.
 Let's implement `MonadRec1` for `Maybe`:

 ```idris